 Berlin promises two more IRIS-T missile batteries before Christmas, offers “efficiency” training for brigade and battalion headquarters

-The IRIS-T SLM system is specifically designed to intercept drones, helicopters, aircraft, and cruise missiles at medium and short ranges, making it an efficient choice for most of the air assaults coming from neighboring Russia.
+The IRIS-T SLM system is designed to intercept drones, helicopters, airplanes, and cruise missiles at medium and short ranges, making it an efficient choice for most of the air assaults coming from neighboring Russia.
 The Patriot is crafted for more advanced threats, holding a long-range, high-altitude air-defense mechanism that can intercept tactical ballistic missiles, cruise missiles, and latest-generation aircraft.

 Freuding went on to offer German training to certain levels of the Armed Forces of Ukraine (AFU) in his briefing with reporters.